-- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) into the monitor port (3) □ on the computer.
+- 1 If necessary, plug one end of the display's power cord (1) into your display, and the other end into an AC outlet. - 2 If you want to connect an analog monitor, plug the display cable (2) into the monitor port (3) □ on the computer or on the docking station.

-If you want to connect a TFT/DVI monitor, plug the display cable (2) to an HDMI to DVI-D adapter (3) and plug one end of the HDMI cable (4) to the HDMI to DVI-D adapter (3) and the other end to the HDMI output port (5) on the computer.
+If you want to connect a TFT/DVI monitor, plug the display cable (2) to an HDMI to DVI-D adapter (3) and plug one end of the HDMI cable (4) to the HDMI to DVI-D adapter (3) and the other end to the HDMI output port (5) on the computer, if equipped, or plug the display cable(2) into the DVI-D port on the docking station.

-If the external computer display is equipped with an HDMI input port, plug one end of an HDMI cable to the HDMI output port on the computer and the other end to the HDMI input port on the computer display.

-Your computer is compliant with the HDCP standard and capable of encrypting the transmission channel of digital video signals for the purpose of copyright protection, which enables you to play and view a wide variety of copyright protected, high-quality contents.
-To view the copyright protected contents, connect an HDCP-compliant monitor to your computer.
-If your computer has a non-compliant monitor connected, you will not be able to play or view any copyright protected contents.

-DVI-D stands for Digital Visual Interface - Digital.
+- 4 If the external computer display is equipped with an HDMI input port, plug one end of an HDMI cable to the HDMI output port on the computer and the other end to the HDMI input port on the computer display. - Your computer is compliant with the HDCP standard and capable of encrypting the transmission channel of digital video signals for the purpose of copyright protection, which enables you to play and view a wide variety of copyright protected, high-quality contents.
+To view the copyright protected contents, connect an HDCP-compliant monitor to the HDMI output port on your computer, if equipped, or the DVI-D port on the docking station.
+If your computer has a non-compliant monitor connected, you will not be able to play or view any copyright protected contents. - DVI-D stands for Digital Visual Interface Digital.
 It is a type of DVI port that supports only digital video signals (no analog video signals).
 It has 24 pins.